nitros9project/nitros9/README.md

      clra        set the path to standard input
 ```

-## Keep comments in lowercase and don't use punctuation
+## Write comments in lowercase and don't use punctuation

 Comments may or may not be complete sentences; as such, dispense with the formalism of capitalization and punctuation.